Welcome, founder!

 When investors receive too much deal flow in the past 7 days, the "Submit deck" is temporarily disabled and a warning message is displayed.
 Just try again in a few days.

-How to email your first investor via OpenVC
+7. How to email my first investor via OpenVC

 Most investors on OpenVC accept cold emails.
 You can identify them with the logo below.

-Before emailing investors, please read our guide on "How to write a top 1% email to VCs".
+Before emailing investors, read our guide "How to write a top 1% email to VCs".
 The first impression matters a lot, so make sure to maximize your chances!

 Once you click submit deck, you will go through a 3-step process.

-Step 3: Craft a top 1% cold email
+8. How to craft a top 1% cold email with OpenVC

 Investors get spammed with low-quality deal flow all the time.
 At OpenVC, we insist that our users send top 1% cold emails.
 Lucky you, we help with that!